 If the trustee serves as trustee under both the senior indenture and the subordinated indenture, the provisions of the indentures and the Trust Indenture Act governing trustee conflicts of interest will require the trustee to resign as trustee under either the subordinated indenture or the senior indenture upon the occurrence of any uncured event of default with respect to any series of senior debt securities.
-Also, any uncured event of default with respect to any series of subordinated debt securities will force the trustee to resign as trustee under either the senior indenture or the subordinated indenture.
+Also, any uncured event of default with respect to resign as trustee under either the senior indenture or the subordinated indenture.
 Any resignation will require the appointment of a successor trustee under the applicable indenture in accordance with the terms and conditions of such indenture.